FREQUENTLY ASKED QUESTIONS

 I'm going to see Hem live and want to record their show.
 Is that okay?

 Yes, it's okay.
-As told here at Hem's old message board (the new message board is here):
+As told at Hem's old official message board (now offline):

 Hem allows audiotaping at almost every live performance.
 At all taping authorized performances, tapers can tape from any ticketed seating location in the venue.
 Taping is limited to audio-only, using only microphones.
 Wireless receivers are strictly prohibited.
 Soundboard recordings are also prohibited.
 We sincerely appreciate all of our fans, so we ask that you please be considerate of those around you by not obstructing anyone else's view of the performance.